vobyjs/voby/README.md

 #### `useComputed`

-This hook is the crucial other ingredients that we need, other than observables themselves, to have a powerful reactive system that can track dependencies and re-execute computations when needed.
+This hook is the crucial other ingredient that we need, other than observables themselves, to have a powerful reactive system that can track dependencies and re-execute computations when needed.

 This hook registers a function to be called when any of its dependencies change, and the return of that function is wrapped in a read-only observable and returned.